 Origins and organisation

-EBH Elshof Advocaten was born out of the merger in 2007 of two law firms of considerable repute: EBH Advocaten, with offices in Westland and Delft, and Van Vliet & Elshof Advocaten, based in Delft.
-Under the name of EBH Elshof Advocaten, our firm has since been combining traditional values with modern advocacy.
+EBH Elshof Lawyers was born out of the merger in 2007 of two law firms of considerable repute: EBH Advocaten, with offices in Westland and Delft, and Van Vliet & Elshof Advocaten, based in Delft.
+Under the name of EBH Elshof Lawyers, our firm has since been combining traditional values with modern advocacy.

 Excellence, combined with affordability and transparency are at the core of our organisation.

 Our lawyers are based at two easily accessible offices in Delft and Naaldwijk.
-They are split between several specialist departments: Corporate; Real Estate; Government and Environment law; Insolvency, Finance and Securities, Employment; Criminal law; Private and Family law; and lastly the marketing groups Energy & Sustainability, and Welfare.
+They are split between several specialist departments: Corporate; Real Estate; Government and Environment law; Insolvency, Finance and Securities, Employment; Criminal law; Private and Family law; and lastly marketing groups like Energy & Sustainability, Welfare and Agriculture.laew

-EBH Elshof Advocaten provides the benefits of a specialist niche firm with the knowledge and resources of a large advocacy firm.
+EBH Elshof provides the benefits of a specialist niche firm with the knowledge and resources of a large law firm.
 We are therefore able to advise businesses, organisations and private clients across a wide spectrum of legal issues.

 EBH Elshof is a partnership of practising attorneys.
 The partners are natural persons and private limited companies.
 A list of the partners is available on request.